ivanleomk/Obsidian-Notes/content/Design Nearby Friends.md

 However, since the scale of our app is quite significant, we cannot utilise the database directly.

-A data model for our location history is
+A data model for our location history is `userId,lat,long,timestamp`.

-- userId
-- lat
-- long
-- timestamp

 ## Websockets